carla-simulator/carla/Docs/tuto_A_standalone_packages.md

 make package ARGS="--packages=Package1,Package2"
 ```

 This will create a distribution package compressed in a `.tar.gz` file for each of the packages listed.
-The files will be saved in `PythonAPI/dist` folder.
+The files will be saved in `Dist` folder on Linux, and `/Build/UE4Carla/` on Windows.

 !!!
 Note
     After using the Docker import method, the distribution package will be generated automatically.